Student Handbook

 Decorating

 You are allowed to decorate your room under certain conditions.
 Tacks, nails, screws, double side stick tape, and glues are not permitted.
-Painting of room is also not permitted.
+Painting of the room is also not permitted.
 Empty alcohol and tobacco containers (boxes, bottles, cans, etc.) may not be used for decorations.
 Violation of this procedure will result in substance abuse sanctions and probation.
-Nothing can be fastened to the ceiling as it is a fire hazard and is against fire codes for the buildings.
-If you damage a wall decorating you will be assessed that damage towards your damage deposit.
+Nothing can be fastened to the ceiling, as it is a fire hazard, and is against fire codes for the buildings.
+If you damage a wall while decorating you will be assessed a damage charge towards your housing deposit.

-Students with Diesel pick-ups are not allowed to plug into residence hall buildings or run extension cords from their hall or room.
+Students with diesel pickups are not allowed to plug into residence hall buildings or run extension cords from their hall or room.
 There are plugs for your pickups provided on campus at certain locations.
-Contact your hall director or the housing office for more information.
+Contact your hall director or the Residence Life Office for more information.
+Diesel parking spots can be purchased and reserved through the Cashier's Office.

 Electrical Appliances

-Personally owned cooking, heating and air conditioning equipment are not permitted in residence halls.
+Personally owned cooking, heating, and air conditioning equipment are not permitted in residence halls.
 Any such equipment found may be confiscated.
-This includes but is not limited to electric skillets, Foreman grills, hot plates, open burners, full-size refrigerators and standard size microwaves.
+This includes, but is not limited to, electric skillets, grills, hot plates, open burners, pressure cookers, air-fryers, full-size refrigerators, and standard size microwaves.
 Dorm size microwaves (700 watts or less) and refrigerators (4 cubic ft. or less) are permitted.
 If you choose to have electrical appliances, a surge protector must be used.
 No more than ONE refrigerator or microwave may be used in a resident’s room.
 Extension cords may not be used to operate these appliances.

-Tampering with fire alarm boxes, smoke detectors, fire extinguishers and cabinets, pull stations, fire sprinklers, or any fire safety equipment is a violation of the college’s residence halls rules/residence hall student code of conduct.
-Residents are required to exit the building when the Fire Alarm sounds.
+Tampering with fire alarm boxes, smoke detectors, fire extinguishers and cabinets, pull stations, fire sprinklers, or any fire safety equipment is a violation of the college’s residence halls rules and residence hall student code of conduct.
+Residents are required to exit the building when the fire alarm sounds.
 Failure to exit the building will result in a $50.00 fine.

 Firearms